medic/cht-docs/content/en/apps/guides/security/securely-onboarding-users-at-scale.md

 ### Secure administrative users

-CHT administrators have the ability to create and delete users and push new configurations to the CHT should take extra precautions in managing their password.
+CHT administrators have the ability to create and delete users and push new configurations to the CHT so they should take extra precautions in managing their password.
 They should use a [strong passphrase](https://en.wikipedia.org/wiki/Passphrase) (instead of a password) that is unique to their CHT login.
 They should use a [password manager](https://en.wikipedia.org/wiki/Password_manager) to store this password.

 By following these steps, unauthorized people are less likely to be able to access administrator accounts.

 ## Spreadsheet use

 Most deployments manage users in a spreadsheet shared either in Google Docs or other cloud service.
 It is convenient to have a canonical shared location to access the data.
-This is an acceptable, but not ideal, solution as it ensures user account changes are instantly shared with all CHT admins, but can keep a number of key security requirements.
+This is an acceptable, but not ideal, solution as it ensures changes are instantly shared while still ensuring a number of key security requirements.
 For an ideal solution, [see "Ideal" below](#ideal-1-only-magic-links).

 Of paramount importance:

 * **Never** enable anonymous access to the URL for the spreadsheet.
 You **must always require authentication** to access user credential lists
 * Audit regularly who has access to the shared spreadsheet.
-Consider setting up an alert every time a new person is granted access.
+Consider setting up an alert every time a new person is granted access
 * Reduce the total number of users that need access by breaking up user lists by logical group.
-For example each sub-county could have its own user spreadsheet.
-That way the user credentials are only shared with the local administrators who need it.
+For example, each sub-county could have its own user spreadsheet.
+That way the user credentials are only shared with the local administrators who need it
 * Refrain from printing spreadsheets of users and passwords.
-They can be lost, stolen or easily photographed when shown in public.
+They can be lost, stolen or easily photographed when shown in public
-* If you ever need to download a plaintext CSV with username and password, ensure the computer also has disk encryption enabled and requires a password to unlock.
+* If you ever need to download a plaintext CSV with username and password, ensure the computer also has disk encryption enabled and requires a password to unlock
 * Delete plaintext CSVs after you have used them for bulk upload.
-Do not keep plaintext copies on disk - redownload them from the authorized, authenticated cloud server as needed.
+Do not keep plaintext copies on disk.
+Instead, re-download them from the authorized, authenticated cloud server as needed

 ## Transmitting credentials

-TK - only put in spreadsheet and share direct access.
-Do not send over Slack, Whatsapp, email or other medium.
-Use magic link instead.

-TK - when not using magic link, what is the realistic way to send credentials to a single user?

-TK - when not using magic link, what is the realistic way to bulk provision 100s of devices without a printed list you can cross off?
+When it comes time get a username and password on to a device or to a remote user, be sure to use mediums that are secure.
+One of the main concerns is credentials being found long after they were sent.

+* A best practice is for the sender to add a credential to a shared password manager.
+The person receiving the credentials can then securely open the password manager.
+* If no password manager is available, consider sending the password via [One Time Secret](https://onetimesecret.com/)
+* For large lists of credentials, as mentioned above, using a cloud provider like Google Sheets, is a good way to have an audit trail and still provide easy, remote access.

 TK - notes about downloading creds from [user management tool](https://github.com/medic/cht-user-management/) per [slack thread](https://medic.slack.com/archives/CHYAGKHN2/p1706744894943699?thread_ts=1706728984.849139&cid=CHYAGKHN2)?